You Don’t Have to Buy Into OCD’s Story

 The best place would be the official I-CBT website.
 You can find a ton of resources there, including videos, handouts, and exercise sheets.

-Where can I find an I-CBT trained therapist?
+Where can I find an OCD therapist trained in I-CBT?

-If you are in California or New York, I am a therapist trained in I-CBT and would love to help you.
+If you are in California or New York, I am an OCD therapist trained in I-CBT and would love to help you.
 Please feel free to connect with me below!

 The official I-CBT website also has a worldwide directory of clinicians trained in this modality.
 Click here to go to their I-CBT provider directory page.

-Connect with an OCD Therapist in California who can provide options.
-Whether it’s ERP or I-CBT for OCD, I’m here to help!
+Connect with an OCD Therapist in San Francisco and throughout California who can provide options.
+Whether you’re looking for ERP Therapy or I-CBT for OCD, I’m here to help!